Lötschberg Base Tunnel: Operation

 Its owner, BLS NETZ AG, presents the LBT as one of the safest, most modern and most technically complex rail tunnels in the world.
-The company has attributed the tunnel's congestion to the combination of the rapid growth of passenger and freight traffic with the presence of a single track section, which severely limits its overall capacity; it views the implementation of double-track running as being "absolutely essential".
+The company has attributed the tunnel's congestion to the combination of the rapid growth of passenger and freight traffic with the presence of a single-track section, which severely limits its overall capacity; it views the implementation of double-track running as being "absolutely essential".
 Operation of the LBT allegedly has an impact on the timetable reliability and flexibility across the entire Swiss rail network, as well as facilitating a reduction in production costs via the freight traffic it carries.

-The 21 km of single track, which lack passing loops, greatly complicates operations.
+The 21 km of single track without any passing loop greatly complicates operations.
+Typically, trains using the LBT are scheduled together in batches that run in one direction, separated by intervals which must be longer than the last train in a batch needs to cross the single-track section; trains more than seven minutes late are either routed via the old line or must wait for the next available timetable slot in their direction in the LBT, incurring long further delays in either case.
 Despite its relatively recent completion date, the LBT has already become a major bottleneck for rail freight traversing the Alps.
-Typically, trains using the LBT are scheduled together in batches that run in each direction separated by long intervals; trains more than seven minutes late are either routed via the old line or must wait for the next available timetable slot in their direction in the LBT, incurring long further delays in either case.
-By 2019, around 110 trains per day were using the LBT, while a further 66 have continued to use the old mountain tunnel largely due to the base tunnel's current capacity constraints.
-Of these 110, 30 were passenger services and 80 were hauling various types of freight, including intermodal freight transport and long-distance heavy freight trains.
-Heavy freight trains up to a maximum weight of 4,000 ST and a maximum length of 1,500 m have to use the LBT, as they are above the maximum gauge of the pre-existing mountain track.
+By 2019, around 110 trains per day were using the LBT, while a further 66 continued to use the old mountain tunnel largely due to the base tunnel's current capacity constraints.
+Of these 110, 30 were passenger services and 80 were hauling various types of freight, including both intermodal freight transport and long-distance heavy freight trains.
+Heavy freight trains up to a maximum weight of 4,000 ST and a maximum length of 1,500 m have to use the LBT, as they are above the maximum gauge of the existing mountain track.
 By 2017, the LBT reportedly facilitated the movement of 35.7 e6t of rail freight.